-The statute of limitations for most personal injury claims in Ocala is four years from the accident.
+The statute of limitations for most personal injury cases in Ocala is four years from the accident.
 If you lost a loved one due to an Ocala accident, you can seek compensation for your losses by filing a wrongful death claim within the statutory deadline of two years from the death.

 How Much Is the Average Ocala Personal Injury Settlement Worth?

-A settlement reflects not only the unique aspects of the claim but also the willingness of both parties to work together.
+A fair settlement reflects not only the unique aspects of the claim but also the willingness of both parties to work together.
 Personal injury claims cover injuries sustained in many ways, from injuries that resulted in little time away from work to those that result in life-altering impacts such as the ability to earn an income or live independently.
 Because of this, there is no “average” settlement to an Ocala personal injury claim.